On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Experiments

-\Cref{fig:classinfluenceCS} provides an evaluation for Cityscapes, comparing a shape expert based on colored EED images providing the cues S+C and another expert trained on colored Voronoi cells of class-specific stitched patches, providing the queues T+C. This evaluation is broken down into IoU values over the $19$ Cityscapes classes.
+\Cref{fig:classinfluenceCS} provides an evaluation for Cityscapes, comparing a shape expert based on colored EED images providing the cue combination S+C and another expert trained on colored Voronoi cells of class-specific stitched patches, providing the cue combination T+C. This evaluation is broken down into IoU values over the $19$ Cityscapes classes.
 In a visual inspection, we found that an IoU of at least $20\%$ for a given class starts to support the claim that the chosen expert extracts information for the given class.
-Hence, we see in \cref{fig:classinfluenceCS} that the S+C expert can deal with most of the classes while the T+C expert specializes to classes that usually cover large areas of the image, like vegetation, road and building, see also \cref{fig:visual_cityscapes_experts,fig:experts_preds_appendix} for visual examples.
-This size dependence is also studied in \cref{fig:coverage} for CARLA as base dataset for the classes road and person, where the former contains large ground truth segments and the latter small ones.
-The quality of detection of a ground truth segment is measured in terms of a segment-wise recall, which is the fraction of pixels in the ground truth segment that are covered by a prediction of the same class.
-It can be seen that for the large road segments, the texture expert achieves a high segment-wise recall, indeed finding most of the road segments, while the shape expert has only a low segment-wise recall for those large segments.
+Hence, we see in \cref{fig:classinfluenceCS} that the S+C expert can deal with most of the classes while the T+C expert specializes to classes that usually cover large areas of the image, like vegetation, road and building although the T+C expert was trained on a uniform class distribution.
+The results show that CNNs extract more discriminative information from colored shape than colored texture in real-world semantic segmentation tasks.
+Figures A.5 (a) to (c) in \cite{muetze2025influenceshapetexturecolor} show that the results reported on Cityscapes generalize to the other base datasets as well as to the transformer model.
+For visual examples see also \cref{fig:visual_cityscapes_experts} and \cite[Figure A.10]{muetze2025influenceshapetexturecolor}.

-\paragraph{Cue Influence Dependent on Location in an Image}
+\paragraph{Cue influence dependent on location in an image.}

-In this paragraph, we provide a detailed comparison of the same two experts from the previous paragraph, the shape expert based on EED having access to the cues S and C, and the texture expert based on the Voronoi images having access to the cues T and C. Here, cues are considered based on their location in an image, and we provide results for all three datasets.
+In this paragraph, we provide for all three datasets a detailed comparison of the same two experts from the previous paragraph, the shape expert based on EED having access to the cues S and C, and the texture expert based on the Voronoi images having access to the cues T and C. Here, cues are considered based on their location in an image.